SSVOBB "Lambach Aircraft": The S-Vision

-Unlike the design of the Impuls, that of the S-Vision is substantially more conventional.
-The S- Vision will have a low wing, fixed gear and single tail boom.
-The aircraft will be certified according to CS-VLA, which was introduced in 2003.
+Unlike the design of the Impuls, that of the S-Vision was substantially more conventional.
+The S- Vision was to have a low wing, fixed gear and single tail boom.
+The aircraft was to be certified according to EASA CS-VLA, which was introduced in 2003.
 Power will be generated by a four-cylinder opposing engine providing 130Hp driving the pull-prop.
-As the society gained experience in the manufacturing of composites and aluminium during the Impuls-project, these will be the main materials used in the S-Vision.
+As the society gained experience in the manufacturing of composites and aluminium during the Impuls-project, these were chosen to be the main materials used in the S-Vision.

-Design on the S-Vision started in September 2010 and work has now been progressing for nearly four years, during which the conceptual and preliminary design were fully completed.
+Design on the S-Vision started in September 2010 and in the following three years the conceptual and preliminary design were fully completed.
 By the spring of 2014 volunteers started working on material testing.
-Currently (June 2014) volunteers are working on the detailed design.
+Work ceased in 2016, as resources were focused on the restoration of the Lambach HL II replica.